csc-training/summerschool/closing/docs/01-closing.md

 # Bus to Helsinki

-- Bus to Helsinki leaves at 13:00.
-Please be at the hotel lobby by 12:55
+- Bus to Helsinki leaves at 13:00 (latest at 13:15).
+Please be in time at the hotel lobby.
 - Please let us know if you are not taking the bus